ray-project/ray/doc/source/cluster/vms/user-guides/large-cluster-best-practices.rst

   resource on the head node is outbound bandwidth.
 For large clusters (see the scalability envelope), we recommend using machines networking characteristics at least as good as an r5dn.16xlarge on AWS EC2.
 * Set ``resources: {"CPU": 0}`` on the head node.
-(For Ray clusters deployed using Helm, set ``rayResources: {"CPU": 0}``.)
+  (For Ray clusters deployed using KubeRay, set ``rayStartParams: {"num-cpus": "0"}``.
+  See the :ref:`configuration guide for KubeRay clusters <kuberay-num-cpus>`.)
   Due to the heavy networking load (and the GCS and dashboard processes), we recommend setting the number of CPUs to 0 on the head node to avoid scheduling additional tasks on it.

 Configuring the autoscaler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^